Dog Bite Attorneys in Vancouver

 - Loss of future earning capacity if unable to work in the same capacity as before

 - Permanent scarring, disfigurement or nerve damage

 - Physical therapy to help with lost range of motion

 - Counseling services for post traumatic stress

-Time Limit for Filing a Dog Bite Claim
+Time Limit for Filing a Dog Bite Lawsuit

 Many dog bite claims are resolved with insurance companies, which often have their own deadlines for submitting claims.
-That is why it is important not to delay contacting a lawyer for assistance.
+That is why it is important not to delay contacting a Vancouver dog bite lawyer for assistance.